aclai-lab/ModalAssociationRules.jl/test/experiments/README.md

 Currently, only [NATOPS](https://github.com/yalesong/natops) dataset is being analysed.

 The following results are a small part of all the extracted rules, and are made by manually picking the literals from which itemsets are extracted.
-To know more about experiments setup, see `<dataset-name>-experiements.jl`.
+To know more about experiments setup, see `<dataset-name>-experiments.jl`.

 ## NATOPS